the-mold/adelante/books/Coplien. Clean code.md

 # Ch6 Objects VS data structures
 - Objects expose behaviour and hide data.
 It is easy to add new data without changing behaviour.
 It is hard to change behaviour of existing objects
 - Data structures(eg objects with no methods, just some public variables) expose data and no behaviour.
 It is easy to add new behavior.

+# Ch7 Error handling
+- avoid functions that return `null`
+- expesially avoid passing `null` into functions.
+Do it only you use some third party software that requests it.